 Patients also learn about the complications that can arise when diabetes goes untreated or patients are not compliant with treatment.
-“Patients usually don’t realize the serious complications that can result from diabetes,” McDevitt says.
+“Patients usually don’t realize the serious complications that can result from diabetes,” says McDevitt.
 “These include heart disease, stroke, hypertension, kidney disease, neuropathy and lower-limb amputations, among others.”

 According to the ADA, the risk for death among people with diabetes is about twice that of people without diabetes of similar age.
 Adults with diabetes have heart disease death rates that are two to four times higher than adults without diabetes, and the risk for stroke is two to four times higher among people with diabetes.
 Diabetes is also the leading cause of kidney failure and the leading cause of new cases of blindness among adults age 20 to 74 years.

-“We emphasize the importance of preventing these complications by controlling blood glucose, blood pressure and blood lipids, and by taking proper care of eyes, feet and kidneys,” McDevitt says.
+“We emphasize the importance of preventing these complications by controlling blood glucose, blood pressure and blood lipids, and by taking proper care of eyes, feet and kidneys,” notes McDevitt.

 New Diagnostic Tool: A1c